Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 ## 7. MITRE CAR (Cyber Analytics Repository)

-### CAR Overview
+MITRE CAR focuses on **detection**, not just attacker behavior.

-MITRE CAR is a collection of detection analytics mapped to ATT&CK techniques.
-Each analytic explains:
+CAR is a collection of example detection analytics that are mapped to MITRE ATT&CK techniques.
+Each analytic describes:
-- What behavior to detect
+- What behavior to look for in logs
-- Why it matters
+- Why that behavior matters
-- How it maps back to ATT&CK
+- Which ATT&CK technique it relates to

-### Defensive Value
+- The defensive value of detecting it

-CAR helps bridge the gap between ATT&CK theory and real detections.
+CAR helps bridge the gap between ATT&CK concepts and real world detections.

-Many analytics include example queries for tools like Splunk, allowing ATT&CK techniques to be turned into practical SIEM detections.
+Many CAR analytics include example logic or sample queries (often Splunk style), showing how ATT&CK techniques can be translated into practical SIEM detections.

 ---